-- How can understanding effective personal finance strategies improve your life? - Why is it critical to understand how to properly allocate your funding? - What can I do to ensure that I will be successful when making, saving, investing, and managing money? - How will developing effective spending habits affect my financial future? - How do you create and manage a personal budget? - Why is it important to have a savings plan to ensure financial success? - How will I finance higher education?
-What is the Free Application for Federal Student Aid (FAFSA) and why is it important?
+- How can understanding effective personal finance strategies improve your life? - Why is it critical to understand how to properly allocate your funding? - What can I do to ensure that I will be successful when making, saving, investing, and managing money? - How will developing effective spending habits affect my financial future?

 This course is designed to give all students the opportunity to see how personal finance affects their everyday life.
-Students will learn how to budget, explore why creating a budget is key to financial success.
-Learning how to afford higher education will be explored.
-Students will learn how to invest and look into their retirement and why it is key to start investing ASAP.
-Learning about credit, credit cards, loans (student loans, car loans, and mortgages).
-Lastly, how to pay taxes and the process of actually paying your taxes and completing a 1040 will all be explored.
+Students will learn how to invest and look into their retirement and why it is key to start investing as soon as possible.
+Learning about credit, credit cards, and loans such as student loans, car loans, mortgages will be covered in detail along with financial pitfalls.
+And, paying taxes will be explored especially the process of how to pay your taxes and completing a 1040 Form.